CTU-IIG/thermocam-pcb/README.md

 ```

 Whichever solution works for you, you may want to insert it into your .bashrc to be loaded each time the console starts.

-If you selected manual running of the eBUS daemon during installation, don't forget to run `service eBUSd start` before running the program.

-Alternatively, if you selected `auto` running during installation, the service may still not start properly on startup - to correct this, add runlevels at the following line to the daemon script located at `/etc/init.d`:

-`Default-Start:     2 3 4 5`

-Adding runlevels to the script will enable `update-rc.d` to work with it.

 ### OpenCV